How Big is a 4 Carat Diamond Ring?

 How much does a 4 Carat Diamond Cost?

 The chart shows the market prices for a 4-carat diamond.
 Due to the rarity of the 4-carat diamond, it is very likely that the actual price may be a lot more.
 As the diamond weight size becomes larger, so does the premium for its rarity.
-These prices were updated at the end of 2018.

 Please note that the prices below are for a 4.00-carat diamond.
 Obviously, a 4.50-carat would cost substantially more.